Dean Whitcombe known as Dean

 Dean Whitcombe is the Hydra Simulation and Immersive Learning Development Officer for the School of Health, Sport and Professional Practice here at the University of South Wales.
 Dean has worked in Higher Education as a technical and academic member of staff for over 10 years and has taught and assessed at levels 4, 5, 6 and 7.

-He is currently developing immersive learning material for simulated exercises in various subject areas throughout the University of South Wales.
-To date, subject areas include; Police Sciences, Public Services, Cyber–security, Health and Social Care Management, Social Work and Nursing.
-He has also designed and contributed to the delivery of simulated events for partner colleges and external organisations such as South Wales Police, the British Transport Police and the College of Policing.
+He manages the day-to-day running of the Hydra simulation suite and proactively encourages staff across the university to use the area.
+He is currently developing simulated scenarios and immersive learning material for various subject areas and courses throughout the university.
+To date, these subject areas include; Police Sciences, Public Services, Cyber–security, Health and Social Care Management, Social Work, Global Governance, Initial Teacher Training, Geography, Nursing and Public Health.
+Courses include the “Step Up to Management” programme and the Postgraduate Certificate in Higher Education.
+He has also contributed to the design and delivery of simulated events for FE colleges, UHOVI, First Campus, other HE establishments and external organisations such as South Wales Police, Malawi Police, the British Transport Police and the College of Policing.

-He is also supporting staff in designing simulated events that are intended to address specific research questions/ hypotheses and has also acquired grant funding to enhance the student learning experience.
-Finally, he provides pedagogic advice, guidance, encouragement and support on the use of technology to staff involved in teaching and research.
+Dean is also supporting academic staff in designing simulated events that are intended to address specific research questions/ hypotheses and contributes to grant writing and externally funded projects.
+He has received funding and awards relating to the enhancement of student learning and provides pedagogic advice, guidance, encouragement and support on the use of technology to staff throughout the university.

 Testing an All Wales Family Resilience Assessment Instrument (FRAIT) for Health Visiting Using Hydra Minerva Suite Simulation Technology.
 Chief Nursing Officer for Wales 2016 Showcase Conference (25th May, Cardiff).